 Let's take a look at what we have to work with this weekend.
 Read the rest of this entry »

 Are you a sucker like me who missed out on Opening Day tickets and now find yourself forced to buy tickets off of the secondary market?
 Doesn't it suck?
 I mean, most of the people at the game aren't even going for their love of the Brewers.
 They're going to drink.
 Most of them won't even make it in for the first inning.
 Hell, I know some people are going just because they heard the Packers are going to be there.
 What the hell is that all about?
 In many ways Opening Day is a lot like New Year's Eve aka amateur night.
 People like us go to bars year round, but all the people who don't come out on New Year's Eve and act like idiots.
 WOOOO!
 The calendar year has changed by one!
 We are all one step closer to death!
 YAY!
 Who gives a crap?
 Act like an adult.
 (Says the guy who did a keg stand in his boxers.)
 Still, Opening Day holds a certain allure and I don't want to miss it.
 It's a fun time when the Brewers play their first game at home and I've been for the past few years.
 I want to go again.

 So, the secondary market it is.
 For pretty much every game for the rest of the season I can end up going to the game for less than face value, but for this one I have to pay over market value for tickets.
 What to do?
-Continue reading »
+Read the rest of this entry »

 More designs will be available soon.
 Starting at $17.99, available in men's and women's.
 If you have a request just drop us an email.

 We're off to the game tonight.
 If we see anything especially good we will try to post it on Twitter.
 Planning on a long one though, so don't expect anything til late afternoon tomorrow.
 Buy one of these shirts if you want to.
 Or score one at Tararrel and Sons.
 Those are prettier.